maksym-lepekh/asyop/library/thread.md

 The second one: an instance of the `std::future<Output>`.
 The implementation will call `.get()` in a separate thread and will forward the output into async operation continuation.

 There is an overload of `asy::fy()` that has a `std::thread` as an out parameter.
-This enables the client code to receive a handle to newly created thread so the user can wait (
+This enables the client code to receive a handle to newly created thread so the user can wait (`join()`) for it for proper destruction procedure.
+The thread will be detached otherwise.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTkzNzMzMTk0NCwxNDU3NzUxNDI5XX0=
+eyJoaXN0b3J5IjpbMTk0MzExMzYyNiwxNDU3NzUxNDI5XX0=
 -->